Professionally certified. Internationally recognised.

 Dr. Taylor is a Doctoral-level Board Certified Behavior Analyst (BCBA-D).
 She obtained her Master’s degree in 2001 and her PhD in clinical psychology in 2010 from Louisiana State University, USA.
 She is a registered clinical psychologist in Australia and a former licensed clinical psychologist in the USA.
 She is a board approved supervisor for both behaviour analysis and psychology.

 She has authored over 50 peer-reviewed research publications and 3 book chapters, and has 60 professional presentations and posters internationally (USA, Australia, Japan, Italy, France, Greece, Maldives, Ireland, New Zealand, Sri Lanka, Philippines).
 She served as the Consortium Initiative Coordinator for the Association for Behavior Analysis International’s (ABAI) Pediatric Feeding Disorders Special Interest Group.
 Dr. Taylor was the President of the Association for Behaviour Analysis Australia (ABA Australia).

-Dr. Taylor has 20 years of experience (since 1999) spanning a variety of ages (from toddlers to older adults), settings (homes, schools, group homes, developmental centers, hospitals, outpatient clinics), conditions (e.g., complex neurological, medical, and genetic conditions), and interdisciplinary team coordination areas (psychiatry, pediatrics, gastroenterology, allergy, dietetics, social work, speech therapy, occupational therapy, child life, education).
+Dr. Taylor has nearly 25 years of experience spanning a variety of ages (from toddlers to older adults), settings (homes, schools, group homes, developmental centres, hospitals, outpatient clinics), conditions (e.g., complex neurological, medical, and genetic conditions), and interdisciplinary team coordination areas (psychiatry, paediatrics, gastroenterology, allergy, dietetics, social work, speech therapy, occupational therapy, child life, education).
 For over 5 years, Dr. Taylor worked solely on intensive (e.g., 8 week hospitalisations) applied behaviour-analytic feeding treatment in a hospital setting with children ages 1 to 12 with a wide variety of complex developmental and medical diagnoses and concerns (e.g., autism, cerebral palsy, allergies, prematurity, Down syndrome, glycogen storage disease, tube dependence).
 She also provided services in the developmental playroom for outside of meal concerns (e.g., sleep, toileting, compliance, rumination, pica, aggression) and increasing adaptive skills (communication, social skills), and ran a parent training group.
-Dr. Taylor supervised therapists, master’s level behaviour analysis students, predoctoral interns, and postdoctoral fellows and conducted both group and single-subject research.
+Dr. Taylor supervised therapists, master’s level behaviour analysis students, predoctoral interns, postdoctoral fellows, and provisional psychologists, and conducted both group and single-subject research.
 She has exceptionally strong research skills, particularly in methodology and statistical design and analysis, and in both group and single-case experimental designs and has provided consulting on statistics and grants for physicians and behaviour analysts.